bil/licorice/README.md

     If USB support is needed for peripherals, enable only the minimum USB version necessary on as few ports as possible if such options in the BIOS exist.

-2. Clone the LiCoRICE repository and place it in the directory structure as mentioend above
+2. Clone the LiCoRICE repository and place it in the directory structure as mentioned above

 3. Compile realtime kernel